dstaulcu/powershell-scripts/README.md

-Aggregate keystrokes associated wiht windows and processes over time and create a word cloud.
+Aggregate keystrokes associated with windows and processes over time and create a word cloud.